microsoft/onnxruntime/docs/performance/tune-performance.md

 {"cat":"Kernel", "name":<name of the kernel called first>, ...}
 {"cat":"Kernel", "name":<name of the kernel called next>, ...}
 ```

-* Open chrome browser
-* Type chrome://tracing in the address bar
-* Load the generated JSON file

 ## Using different Execution Providers